-A general finding that emerges from Figure 7 is that odds ratios of EPEs linked to IVT structures are much higher, about a factor 10, than those linked to PV streamers (Figs. 7a,b).
-A plausible interpretation of this result is that intense moisture transport is more tightly linked to EPEs, and hence conceivably also a better predictor for EPEs, than Rossby wave breaking.
-This notion has to be interpreted with caution as PV structures are typically much larger than IVT structures (e.g., see Fig. 4) and basic synoptic reasoning suggests that not in all parts of PV structures increased odds of EPEs are to be expected.
+that intense moisture transport is more tightly linked to EPEs and hence conceivably also a better predictor for EPEs than Rossby wave breaking.
+This notion has to be interpreted with caution, as PV structures are typically much larger than IVT structures (e.g. see Fig. 4).
+In addition, basic synoptic reasoning suggests that increased EPE odds are not expected in all parts of the PV structures.
 Both of these aspects may be partly responsible for higher matching fractions in the Monte Carlo samples, and thus lower odds ratios, for PV structures compared to IVT structures.
 Thus, the higher importance of IVT structures for EPEs than PV structures may in part be a consequence of the way we define these structures.
 An alternative PV streamer definition, for example, identifying only their downstream flank, might yield different results.